buzzm/WebF/README.md

     client = MongoClient()  # various auth options here... db = client['testX']

-    r = WebF.WebF(args)
+    websvc = WebF.WebF(args)
-    r.registerFunction("getProducts", Func1, {"db": db})
+    websvc.registerFunction("getProducts", Func1, {"db": db})
-    r.go()
+    websvc.go()

 main(sys.argv)
 ```

-Context can carry the instance of the invoke "self."
+Context can carry the instance of the invoking "self."
 This makes ALL the
 resources available.
 Below is a complete example of this, including
 separating the invocation environment (main and command line args),
 the real logic body (MyProgram), and the WebF framework: